 When planting into a field that was previously flooded, the use of rhizobia inoculants may improve root development, nodulation, vigor, and plant stand establishment, which can lead to faster canopy closure, better plant health, higher yields, and a higher return on investment (ROI).
 In addition to these benefits, rhizobia inoculants provide the convenience of retail application and can be used in tandem with fungicidal and insecticidal and nematicidal seed treatments.

-XC formulation soybean inoculants with LCO technology combine nitrogen-fixing inoculants with the LCO molecule for improved nodule formation.
+TagTeam® LCO and Optimize® branded soybean inoculants with LCO technology combine nitrogen-fixing inoculants with the LCO molecule for improved nodule formation.
+The LCO Technology is a naturally-occurring molecule which enhances both root and shoot development – immediately and independently of soil and environmental conditions.

 Corn and small grains that have been planted into a field following flooding may show symptoms of phosphorous or zinc deficiency accompanied by slow, uneven early growth and stunting.
 These deficiencies are often due to a decrease in populations of vesicular-arbuscular mycorrhizal fungi, which act as an extension of corn roots, helping them absorb additional nutrients.